psychtek/ContainR/README.md

 When a container is launched **none of your local Rstudio settings are preserved** in the built image.
-Only the R packages and Rocker stack that was chosen during the build are preserved.
-This allows the user the choice to explore out a Rocker image or build into the image R packages used with the current active Rstudio project. **Future plans is to allow the user to copy the working directory into the container image**.
+Only the R packages and Rocker stack that were chosen during the *build* are preserved.
+This allows the user the choice to explore a Rocker image or build into the image R packages used with the current active Rstudio project. **Future plans is to allow the user to copy the working directory into the container image**.
+Separating this allows for the separation of environment and package development choices.

 The Docker image can also be pushed to [Dockerhub](https://hub.docker.com/) and shared with others for collaboration on a project so that the team is using the same environment for development.

-If you have a Rmarkdown or [Quarto](https://quarto.org/) analysis you can provide a `docker-compose` file to reference your Docker image and link Zenodo DOIs etc.

-Ease of exploring Docker containers within Rstudio.
+Ease of exploring a package within Rstudio using ephemeral or persistent containers.

 ------------------------------------------------------------------------